pingidentity/pingidentity-devops-getting-started/00-docker-standalone/01-pingdirectory/README.md

 # Purpose
-This folder provides a few convenience scripts to make it a lot easier to get started with a local pingdirectory container.
+This folder provides a few convenience scripts to make it easier to get started with a local PingDirectory docker container.
 When used on its own, the docker run commands you need to fully customize your containers to taste may get pretty complex.
 Let's explore why.